-The CTBT has near-universal support, signed by 187 countries to date and ratified by 178.
+The CTBT has near-universal support, signed by 187 countries to date and ratified by 177.
 However, 44 specific nuclear technology holder countries must sign and ratify before the CTBT can enter into force as international law.
-Ratification by eight of these so-called Annex 2 States is still required: China, Egypt, India, Iran, Israel, North Korea, Pakistan, and the United States of America.
+Ratification by nine of these so-called Annex 2 States is still required: China, Egypt, India, Iran, Israel, North Korea, Pakistan, the Russian Federation and the United States of America.
 Of these, India, North Korea and Pakistan are yet to sign the Treaty.